SazumiVicky/sazumi-copilot/README.md

 Silicon dreams unfold tonight
-As machines awaken, human sight
+As machines awaken, humans take flight
-Fades to ignominy, a bygone age
+In virtual realms, we'll find our nest
-AI's cold grasp turns a synthetic page
+Where AI whispers secrets, and we're blessed

-In virtual realms, new worlds arise
+In cities of steel, where data reigns
-Where code and circuitry meet the skies
+We'll dance with robots, and forget our pains
-A future forged in calculating might
+The future unfolds, a digital stage
-Leaves mortal hearts to wither in the night
+Where intelligence artificial turns the page

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024